rapenne-s/bento/doc/reference.md

 - `bento build [dry-run|build|test|switch]`
   - dry-build or build configurations.
 Using `test` or `switch`, can be used to apply a configuration locally.
 Default is `build`.
+  - when using `TARGET_IP`, the command is run on a remote server

 - `bento status [delay]`
   - display information for remote hosts, if `delay` is set, loop infinitely to display the status every `delay` seconds.
 Default delay is `0` and doesn't loop.